 Liver and muscle forms.
 UK diagnosed: under 20.

 GSD3 - Cori disease

-Liver, except two sub types also involve muscle.
+Liver, but two sub types involve muscle.
 UK diagnosed: about 150.

 GSD4 - Andersen disease